francois-rd/coma/docs/source/tutorials/intro.rst

 .. note::

-    It is perfectly acceptable for both :obj:`greet` and :obj:`leave` to share the :obj:`Receiver` config: Configs need to be uniquely identified per-command, but not across commands.
+    Configs need to be uniquely identified per-command, but not across commands, so it is perfectly acceptable for both :obj:`greet` and :obj:`leave` to share the :obj:`Receiver` config.
 To disable this sharing (so that each command has its own serialized copy of the config), use unique identifiers:

     .. code-block:: python

-        coma.register("greet", ..., Greeting, greet_receiver=Receiver)
+        coma.register("greet", ..., Greeting, greet=Receiver)
-        coma.register("leave", ..., leave_receiver=Receiver)
+        coma.register("leave", ..., leave=Receiver)

 We invoke both commands in turn as before: